ChristianFonsecaRodriguez/forecast_eu_yield/README.md

 #### Model Performance

-Below is a table showcasing the performance metrics (MAE and R²) for each model within the defined country groups (2022 Test):
+Below is a table showcasing the performance metrics (MAE in Tons and R²) for each model within the defined country groups (2022 Test):

+*Note: The MAE was calculated for each granular value of country/province.
+After observing a decreasing MAE, the final decision was to group by country only for the predicted Yield (result delivered to the forecast folder).*

 | Model                        |   MAE   | R²   |
 |------------------------------|---------|------|